Robert T. Clark

 Lieutenant General Robert T. Clark is a retired United States Army officer.
+His last assignment was as the Commanding General, Fifth United States Army (later United States Army North) which he commanded from December 5, 2003, to December 2006.

-His last assignment was as the Commanding General, Fifth United States Army (later United States Army North) which he commanded from December 5, 2003 to December 2006.
+Education

-He is a graduate of Douglas MacArthur High School, San Antonio, Texas, and a 1970 Distinguished Military Graduate of Texas Tech University, where he was commissioned as an Army 2d lieutenant and awarded a Bachelor of Arts Degree in History.
-He later earned a Master of Science Degree in Political Science from Auburn University at Montgomery.
+Clark is a graduate of Douglas MacArthur High School, San Antonio, Texas, and a 1970 Distinguished Military Graduate of Texas Tech University, where he was commissioned as an army second lieutenant and awarded a Bachelor of Arts degree in history.
+He later earned a Master of Science Degree in political science from Auburn University at Montgomery.

-His military education includes the Infantry Officer Basic Course, Infantry Officer Advanced Course, Air Command and Staff College, New Zealand Army Staff and Tactics Course, National War College, and the Joint Flag Officer Warfighting Course.
+Clark's military education includes the Infantry Officer Basic Course, Infantry Officer Advanced Course, Air Command and Staff College, New Zealand Army Staff and Tactics Course, National War College, and the Joint Flag Officer Warfighting Course.